Imprints of the redshift evolution of double neutron star merger rate on the signal to noise ratio distribution: Statistical tests of distinguishability of various models

-We present our results in Fig.~\ref{fig:p-value-stat} where, in the x-axis, we show the number of detections \textit{n} (for n= 20, 50, 100, 200, 500, 1000, 2000, 5000, 10000) and in the y-axis, we show the distinguishability of each of the four rate models ($M_0,M_{\rm HB},M_{\rm Wilkins},M_{\text{WP}}$) from each other by computing the \textit{weighted} \textit{p} values ${\mathcal{\bar{P}}_w(M|N)}$ among them.
+Here we discuss the distinguishability of different resulting SNR distributions from four different SFR models and present our results in Fig.~\ref{fig:p-value-stat} where, in the x-axis, we show the number of detections \textit{n} (for n= 20, 50, 100, 200, 500, 1000, 2000, 5000, 10000) and in the y-axis, we show the distinguishability of each of the four rate models ($M_0,M_{\rm HB},M_{\rm Wilkins},M_{\text{WP}}$) from each other by computing the \textit{weighted} \textit{p} values ${\mathcal{\bar{P}}_w(M|N)}$ among them.
 Each panel corresponds to a particular model for the data and the different curves in each panel corresponds to ${\mathcal{\bar{P}}_w(M|N)}$ estimated for all the four models.
 For example, in the top-left panel of Fig.~\ref{fig:p-value-stat} we synthesize the data following constant co-moving rate density and compare against the theoretical distributions of the all four models.
 By construction, the \textit{weighted} $p$ value ${\mathcal{\bar{P}}_w(M_0|M_0)}$, { when the data containing $M_0$ is compared with model M$_0$ itself}, represented by the cyan line, is constant and is 1.
 As opposed to this scenario, all the other ratio falls off as a function of the number of detections.
 Hence the data can be distinguished from the other models.
 In the top-left panel, we also see that a low number of detections ($\sim 500$) is sufficient to distinguish between data$_{M_0}$ and the model $M_{\text{WP}}$ or $M_{\rm{Wilkins}}$ whereas we need at least thousands of detections to differentiate between the data$_{M_0}$ and the model M$_\text{HB}$.

 {In the remaining three panels, we perform the same exercise for the rest of the three models.
 In the top right panel the data ($\rm{data}_{M_{\rm{WP}}}$) is generated from the merger rate density model, M$_{\rm WP}$.
 As expected, ${\mathcal{\bar{P}}_w(M_{\rm WP}|M_{\rm WP})}$ is unity (red curve).
 The cyan, blue and the black curves represent the comparison with models M$_0$, M$_\text{HB}$, M$_{\rm Wilkins}$ respectively.
 We find that for a few hundreds of detections, all the three models are distinguishable from M$_{\rm WP}$. {This is not surprising given how different this distribution is from others in the left panel of Fig.~\ref{fig:various}.}